nasa-fornax/fornax-demo-notebooks/light_curves/ML_AGNzoo.md

 # How do AGNs selected with different techniques compare?

-By the IPAC Science Platform Team, last edit: Sep 25th, 2024
+By the IPAC Science Platform Team, last edit: Feb 5th, 2024

 ***